cunarist/rinf/README.md

 ![preview](https://github.com/cunarist/rust-in-flutter/assets/66480156/be85cf04-2240-497f-8d0d-803c40536d8e)

 Designed for ease of use, future scalability, and unparalleled performance, this lightweight framework takes care of all the complexity behind the scenes.
-Simply add this package to your Flutter project, and you're all set to write Rust!
+No messing with sensitive build files, no excessive code generation during development.
+Simply add this package to your app project, and you're all set to write Flutter and Rust together!

-No messing with sensitive build files, no complicated code generation during development.

 ## Platform Support